-- Reduce crashes from 42,561 in 2008 to 41,000 by 2012 (2008 est. 42,021). - Reduce A & B injuries to less than 8,000 by 2012. - Coordination-Community Traffic Safety Programs - Provide local coordination for regional traffic safety programs that reach all 55 WV counties (100%) - Use local programs to coordinate law enforcement and community activities.
+- Reduce crashes from 42,561 in 2008 to 41,000 by 2012 (2010 41,732). - Provide local coordination for Regional Traffic Safety - Programs that reach all 55 WV counties (100%) to implement law enforcement and community activities.

-Huntington, Parkersburg, Clarksburg, Wheeling and Martinsburg.
-Each area employs a full time Coordinator, affixed office site, and maintains a broad based Community Task Force.
+and Martinsburg.
+Each area employs a full time Coordinator, a fixed office site, and maintains a broad based Community Task Force.
 The Coordinator focuses on traffic safety issues on a local or regional basis.
 Their tasks also consist of supporting state and national highway safety initiatives on the local level.
 The programs are approved for funding after each program reviews the state Highway Safety Plan and submits an application that includes their problem identification and their plans to address those problems.
 Incorporated into their grants are twenty eight (28) specific activities or tasks that they are expected to complete.
-The tasks directly relate to Occupant Protection, Impaired Driving, Program Coordination, and Media/PI&E.
+The tasks directly relate to Occupant Protection, Impaired Driving, Program Coordination, and Media/Pl&E.

-In 2009 West Virginia had
+In 2010 West Virginia had

-99,906 people involved in reported motor vehicle accidents, with 42,021 crashes that injured 17,807 people, killed 356, and resulted in \$2,519,880,942 economic loss.
+95,091 people involved in reported motor vehicle accidents, with 41,732 crashes that injured 17,987 people, killed 315, and resulted in \$2,464,880,942 in economic loss.

 Additionally, these eight Traffic Safety Coordinators have created broad based community task forces that meet on a regular basis.
 Participation by law enforcement agencies in GHSP sponsored initiatives (CIOT, Checkpoint Strike force, Child Passenger Safety, Law Enforcement Training) have never been higher.
-Fatalities rates due to alcohol are trending downward, and we are also seeing a decline in the overall fatality rate.
-Media coverage has increased significantly over the last three years, especially with the advent of paid media efforts to support enforcement activities.
+Fatality rates due to alcohol are trending downward, and we are also seeing a decline in the overall fatality rate.
+Media coverage has increased significantly over the last several years, especially with the advent of paid media efforts to support enforcement activities.
 Local coordinators have improved on their efforts to incorporate earned media into their activities.
 Local coordinators have acted as an extension of the state Highway Safety Office, facilitating training, media, PI&E, law enforcement activities, and legislative initiatives.
 While the GHSP has been recognized as the authority on highway safety issues on a statewide level, the regional programs have the same recognition on the local level.